Atulya1/Restatrants/README.md

 For the problem statement where I need to find the shorted alternate route, it can only be implemented with proper data set which can be obtained from the Google Maps API for which I don't have access for the time being.

+Solutions for the required problem statements are implemented inside CharlieServices and CharlieController.

 Apis-